 Though some factories use air coolers to control the excessive heat while baking, these too can do little to lower the heat.
 According to Belal, those who work in the day shift or are new to this profession cannot tolerate this excessive heat, as a result of which, many faint.

 According to Dr Hossain, the constant heat generated by the oven can cause calorie loss from the body, which immediately results in depletion of energy.
-“Under these conditions, if workers don't eat enough—or consume the right kind of food—they will suffer from malnourishment, anaemia or headache.
+“Under these conditions, if workers don’t eat enough—or consume the right kind of food—they will suffer from malnourishment, anaemia or headache.
+The risks increase if they have already developed high blood pressure or diabetes.
+The vapour they inhale can create breathing difficulties too.
+Breathing floor dust causes the workers asthma and eye irritation,” he says.